openpublishoperation/azure-content/articles/active-directory/active-directory-saas-birst-tutorial.md

-<properties
+---
-	pageTitle="Tutorial: Azure Active Directory integration with Birst Agile Business Analytics | Microsoft Azure" description="Learn how to configure single sign-on between Azure Active Directory and Birst Agile Business Analytics." services="active-directory"
+title: 'Tutorial: Azure Active Directory integration with Birst Agile Business Analytics | Microsoft Azure'
+description: Learn how to configure single sign-on between Azure Active Directory and Birst Agile Business Analytics.
-	documentationCenter=""
-	authors="jeevansd"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="02/02/2016"
-	ms.author="jeedes"/>
+services: active-directory
+documentationcenter:
+authors: jeevansd
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/02/2016
+ms.author: jeedes

+---
 # Tutorial: Azure Active Directory integration with Birst Agile Business Analytics
 The objective of this tutorial is to show you how to integrate Birst Agile Business Analytics with Azure Active Directory (Azure AD).<br>Integrating Birst Agile Business Analytics with Azure AD provides you with the following benefits:

-- You can control in Azure AD who has access to Birst Agile Business Analytics
+* You can control in Azure AD who has access to Birst Agile Business Analytics
-- You can enable your users to automatically get signed-on to Birst Agile Business Analytics (Single Sign-On) with their Azure AD accounts
+* You can enable your users to automatically get signed-on to Birst Agile Business Analytics (Single Sign-On) with their Azure AD accounts
-- You can manage your accounts in one central location - the Azure Active Directory Portal
+* You can manage your accounts in one central location - the Azure Active Directory Portal

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](active-directory-appssoaccess-whatis.md).

 ## Prerequisites
 To configure Azure AD integration with Birst Agile Business Analytics, you need the following items:

-- An Azure AD subscription
+* An Azure AD subscription
-- A Birst Agile Business Analytics single-sign on enabled subscription
+* A Birst Agile Business Analytics single-sign on enabled subscription

+> [!NOTE]
-> [AZURE.NOTE] To test the steps in this tutorial, we do not recommend using a production environment.
+> To test the steps in this tutorial, we do not recommend using a production environment.
+>
+>
 To test the steps in this tutorial, you should follow these recommendations:

-- You should not use your production environment, unless this is necessary.
+* You should not use your production environment, unless this is necessary.
-- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).
+* If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ## Scenario Description
 The objective of this tutorial is to enable you to test Azure AD single sign-on in a test environment. <br>